Menu

 Emma Giner reminded us that we currently have four different generations working together in companies at once.
 They differ not only in age, but also in terms of standard procedures, best practices, and technological capabilities.
 It’s vital to find ways to collaborate that work for everyone.

+But there’s still work to do.
 If you’re going to talk the talk, you’ll have to walk the walk.
 While the perks of remote work and other benefits are great, they shouldn’t just be masking a traditional, inflexible structure.

 Prioritizing more horizontal communication and interaction